 Conferences, hearings, Town Hall meetings, concerts, parades, May Day performances, graduations… some of the many community events that are covered by ʻŌlelo Community Media’s Executive Production (EP) service.
 Your organization or agency can apply for this (free once-a-year) service.

-Review the requirements below and complete our EXECUTIVE PRODUCTION APPLICATION to get started.
+Review the requirements below and complete our EXECUTIVE PRODUCTION APPLICATION (link temporarily disabled) to get started.

 - To use the EP service, you must be an O‘ahu non-profit organization, educational institution, government agency or community organization that is interested in sharing your event with your island community on ʻŌlelo’s cable channels.